Kauflux

 Transfer

-For market exports and price search engines, select the interval Every 20 minutes.
+For exports to sales channels and price search engines, select the interval Every 20 minutes.
 This is to ensure that the export is always up-to-date.

 Download settings